-Mississippi Lady Who Is Known "the Singer Who Sings People Into Heaven."
+Mississippi Lady Who is Known "the Singer Who Sings People Into Heaven,"

 Mrs. Alice Schworz has devoted the best years of her life and all her musical talent and accomplishments to singing for invalids in the home or the hospital and prisons, and she is spoken of by all who know her as "the singer who sings people into Heaven."

 Mrs. Schworz does not know herself how she obtained this rare gift of soothing and impressing the dying so that the tortured senses find immediate relief, and the sufferer passes away in perfect peace on the wings of song.
 She sings like one in a trance, unconscious of her surroundings, not even aware of the words she has chosen, her eyes turned upward with a rapt expression, while all who hear her are dominated and thrilled by the power and sweetness of her music.
 In the wards of the hospital the sick listen as if they were hearing celestial singing, and to those who are not fatally ill, it brings strength and repose, like an electric current.
 Physicians have declared the effect to be hypnotic, and have themselves listened spellbound to the inspired strains.

-The singer does not improvise words or music, but uses the familiar hymns, "Nearer, My God, to Thee," and "One Sweetly Solemn Thought," or others as popular and well known.
-Her voice is a sympathetic contralto of great sweetness, and she had it cultivated in her youth for choir sing- In her home in Carthage, Miss., she first gave up fashionable pursuits and found her happiness in smoothing the way to another life by her magnetism of song.
+The singer does not improvise words or music, but uses the familiar hymns, "Nearer, My God, to Thee," and "One Sweetly Solemn Thought." or others as popular and well known.
+Her voice is a sympathetic contralto of great sweetness, and she had it cultivated in her youth for choir sing-

+In her home in Carthage, Miss., she first gave up fashionable pursuits and found-her happiness in smoothing the way to another life by her magnetism of song.
 The knowledge that her voice would have made her famous among the world's vocalists has never disturbed this singularly gifted woman; she gave it free to the helpless.

 Mrs. Schworz has a charming personality and is highly esteemed by her friends as the possessor of many Christian virtues.
 Only two other women have essayed the role in which she is so proficient, Mrs. Augusta Evans Wilson, the southern novelist, and Emma Abbot, who a few days before her own death sung "The Last Rose of Summer" for a dying man.
-It is only the fortitude and unselfishness of those brave singers that enables them to reach that high climax on the borders of another world.
+It is only the fortitude and unselfishness of those brave singers that enables them to reach that high climax or the borders of another world.

 TO WASH CALICOES.

-MRS. ALICE SCHWORZ.

-Some Timely Pointers on How to Set the Colors and How to Brighten the Hues.
-Calicoes, before they are put in water, should have the grease spots rubbed out as they cannot be seen when the garment is wet.
-They should not be washed in very hot suds, mildly warm water will do even better and will not extract the colors.
-Soft soap should never be used for calicoes excepting for the various buff and yellow goods.
+Some Timely Pointers on How to Se the Colors and How to Brighten the Hues,

+Calicoes, before they are put in water, should have the grease spots rubbed out as they cannot be seen should not be washed in very hot suds, mildly warm water will do even better and will not extract the colors.
+Soft soup should never be used for calleges excepting for the various buff and yellow goods.
 The majority of calicoes should be rinsed in fair water and dried in the shade.
 Pale pink and pale blue would be bleached to white if left in the sun to dry.
 Colors can be set by washing the goods in lukewarm water with beef's gall in the proportion of a teacupful to four gallons of water.
-Rinse in rain water-no soap being necessary unless the clothes are very dirty.
+Rinse in rain water no soap being necessary unless the clothes are very dirty.
 The beef's gall can be kept several months by squeezing it out of the skin in which it is incased; add salt, bottle it and cork tight.

-Soap must never be rubbed on calico or lawns; lukewarm soapsuds is used for more soiled goods.
-A little vinegar in the rinsing water for pink, red and green calicoes is good to brighten the colors Crabshaw-Yes.
-I make my wife and keep them from mixing.-Cincin-knows?
-I, for one, wouldn't like to LATEST CHICAGO FAD.
+A little vinegar in the rinsing water for pink, red and green calicoes is good to brighten the colors. and keep them from mixing,-Cincinuati inquirer.